C. T. R. Wilson

-Education and early life
+Early life and education

-Wilson was born in the parish of Glencorse, Midlothian to Annie Clark Harper and John Wilson, a sheep farmer.
-After his father died in 1873, he moved with his family to Manchester.
-With financial support from his step-brother he studied biology at Owens College, now the University of Manchester, with the intent of becoming a doctor.
-In 1887, he graduated from the College with a BSc.
-He won a scholarship to attend Sidney Sussex College, Cambridge, where he became interested in physics and chemistry.
-In 1892 he received 1st class honours in both parts of the Natural Science Tripos.
+Charles Thomson Rees Wilson was born on 14 February 1869 in Glencorse, Scotland, the son of John Wilson, a sheep farmer, and Annie Clark Harper.
+After his father died in 1873, he moved with his family to Manchester, England.

+With financial support from his step-brother, Wilson studied biology at Owens College (now the University of Manchester) with the intent of becoming a doctor.
+He graduated with a B.Sc. in 1887.
+He then won a scholarship to attend Sidney Sussex College, Cambridge, where he became interested in physics and chemistry.
+In 1892, he received First Class Honours in both parts of the Natural Science Tripos.

-Career
+Career and research

-He became particularly interested in meteorology, and in 1893 he began to study clouds and their properties.
+Wilson became particularly interested in meteorology, and in 1893 he began to study clouds and their properties.
 Beginning in 1894, he worked for some time at the observatory on Ben Nevis, where he made observations of cloud formation.
 He was particularly fascinated by the appearance of glories.
-He then tried to reproduce this effect on a smaller scale at the Cavendish Laboratory in Cambridge, expanding humid air within a sealed container.
-He later experimented with the creation of cloud trails in his chamber by condensation onto ions generated by radioactivity.
-Several of his cloud chambers survive.
+He then tried to reproduce this effect on a smaller scale in the Cavendish Laboratory at Cambridge, expanding humid air within a sealed container.

+In 1895, Wilson discovered that at a large enough expansion, ratio supersaturated water vapour condensates even without dust which he removed by previous condensations, contrary to the previous research by John Aitken.
+Under J. J. Thomson's mentorship by 1896, he found out that X-rays stimulate the condensation just as well as dust.

-Wilson was made Fellow of Sidney Sussex College, and University Lecturer and Demonstrator in 1900.
+In 1900, Wilson became a Fellow of Sidney Sussex College, Cambridge, and was appointed University Lecturer and Demonstrator.
 He was known by some as a poor lecturer, due to a pronounced stutter.
+He taught a course on atmospheric electricity as a visiting lecturer at Imperial College London.
+He was appointed Reader in Electrical Meteorology in 1918 and Jacksonian Professor in 1925.